plone/training/docs/mastering-plone/dexterity_reference.md

 (dexterity-reference-label)=

-# Dexterity: Reference
+# Content types: Reference

-This chapter documents all types of fields, widgets, directives that you can use with dexterity.
+This chapter documents all fields, widgets, directives that you can use with content types.
+Content types are often called dexterity types which refers to the rework of the content type concept by dexterity and abandoning the Archetypes system.

 ## Fields included in Plone